thoughtbot/administrate/docs/customizing_dashboards.md

 `:searchable` - Specify if the attribute should be considered when searching.
 Note that currently number fields are searched like text, which may yield more results than expected.
 Default is `false`.

+`:sortable` - Specifies if sorting should be enabled in the table views.
+Default is `true`.

+`:sorting_column` - Specifies the column to be used for sorting in the table view.
+By default, the column itself is used, but when used as a virtual column,
+a custom sorting column can be specified.

 `:decimals` - Set the number of decimals to display.
 Defaults to `0`.